agrbin/snapscale-article/README.md

 On Monday, 2020-10-28 I was in a room in downtown Manhattan packed with excited engineers and PMs who were ready to take over the world.
 This was AWS Data Lake Day in AWS Loft.
 I clearly remember a specific sentence - the speaker said confidently:

 > You've gotta use ML!
-If you don't chances are that your competitors will.
+If you don't, chances are that your competitors will.

 I hated it.
 I was full with disagreement.
 On the other hand, in the audience, I saw ripples of tough-looking head-nodding experts getting high on agreement with the speaker.

-That is when I decided to embrace a new personal engineering principle - "Don't go AI first - always stay user first."
+I decided to embrace a different engineering principle - "Don't go AI first - always stay user first."

 ML is nothing but a tool.